Big Data Sets are available since BellaDati 2.9

 - Manual execution - by clicking on Run in the Action column, users can start the execution manually.
 They can also select the import method, which can be different than the one used for scheduled execution.

 - On data change - every time there is a change in the big data set, the execution will be started.
+If there is an already running cube execution, the new execution is placed in a queue and automatically triggered after the previous cube execution is completed.

 - Scheduled execution - execution will be run periodically after after specified amount of time.